Réminiscences de Don Juan

+Description

 The piece begins with music sung by the Commendatore, both from the graveyard scene where he threatens Don Giovanni ("Di rider finirai pria dell'aurora!
 Ribaldo audace!
 Lascia a' morti la pace!" — "Your laughter will not last, even till morning.
 Leave the dead in peace!") and from the finale where he condemns Don Giovanni to Hell.
 The love duet of Don Giovanni and Zerlina follows ("Là ci darem la mano"), along with two variations on this theme, then an extended fantasy on the Champagne aria ("Fin ch'han dal vino"), and finally the work concludes with the Commendatore's threat.